oarcscience/ith.oarc.science/hin/odd/odd00.md

 #### \[1868\]

 ###### Scanned and Redacted by Phillip Brown.
-Additional Proofing and formatting at Intangible Textual Heritage, April 2003, by J. B. Hare.
+Additional Proofing and formatting at Intangible Textual Heritage, April 2003, by J. Lelievre.
 This text is in the public domain.
 These files may be used for any non-commercial purpose, provided this notice of attribution is left intact.

 THESE STORIES,